rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - It all depends on the context.
-If the issue is about work-related matters, I will take down notes where criticisms are constructive as part of learning and continue upskilling to prevent further consequences.
-Otherwise, I will document the issue and report it to the management to seek resolution when the situation becomes irrepressible.
+I will take down notes where criticisms are constructive as part of learning and continue upskilling to prevent further consequences.
+Otherwise, I will document the issue and report it to the management to seek a peaceful resolution when the situation becomes irrepressible.

 #### **How do you deal with pressure or stressful situations?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I take a break for a few minutes, walking around the room to alleviate myself.
-I work at my **own pace** regardless of how stressful the situation is.
-What matters at the end of the day is the quality of my output rather than the speed of the delivery.
+I work to the **best of my ability** while not letting pressure take a toll on my health.
+Pressure exists to fight procrastination, learn something the hard way, and act accordingly to improve the situation.

 #### **How do you feel about working weekends or late hours?**